September 20, 2018, by Liz Goodwin

 The team were filmed at the Graduate Medical School in Derby putting local volunteers through their paces, with cycling, dancing, singing and reading activities.

 Tune in for the results which will be revealed in the programme due to be broadcast on Wednesday 26 September on BBC Two.

-Scientists at the University launched a ‘rabbit cuteness’ survey that asked the pubic to score a rabbit’s looks from 0-10 and say which features they find irresistible, from soft fur to soulful eyes.
+Scientists at the University launched a ‘rabbit cuteness’ survey that asked the public to score a rabbit’s looks from 0-10 and say which features they find irresistible, from soft fur to soulful eyes.

 The Rabbit Face Survey ‘hopped’ onto the internet last month and the team behind it wanted to find out what factors influence their preference for breeds of rabbit with different face shapes, ear and fur types, so they can better understand what drives breeding for some of the more unusual looking rabbits available.

-The results of the survey could inform safer breeding methods to help prevent some of the health problems that can happen as a result of intensive breeding to produce rabbits with more extreme facial features.
+The results of the survey, which collected over 20,000 responses, could inform safer breeding methods to help prevent some of the health problems that can happen as a result of intensive breeding to produce rabbits with more extreme facial features.